Overview of the Removal (Deportation) Hearings Process

 • the consequences of failing to appear at scheduled hearings.

 Removal hearings are held before immigration judges (IJs) across the United States, under the auspices of the Executive Office for Immigration Review (EOIR).
+They can be held either in person, telephonically, or via videoconference, using a system called "Webex."
 The IJ will need to determine whether the non-citizen's actions or lack of immigration status make the person removable from the United States, or whether to grant any legal or discretionary relief.

 By contrast, if you appear in court despite having no defense to removal, you might be able to negotiate for what's known as "Voluntary Removal," or VR (also sometimes called Voluntary Departure).
-The future consequences of this method of leaving the U.S. are much less severe than actually being deported.
-VR basically means that you admit to having no legal right to remain in the U.S. and agree to depart on your own, thereby saving the U.S. government any further trouble, and keeping your record free of a removal order.
+The future consequences of this method of leaving the United States are much less severe than actually being deported.
+VR basically means that you admit to having no legal right to remain in the United States and agree to depart on your own, thereby saving the U.S. government any further trouble, and keeping your record free of a removal order.

 • marriage or another close family relationship to a U.S. citizen

-• showing that DHS was wrong about you being removable; for example, that the nature of a crime you were convicted of wasn't as serious as alleged, and that you should be allowed to keep your green card.
+• showing that DHS was wrong about you being removable in the first place; for example, that the nature of a crime you were convicted of wasn't as serious as alleged, and that you should be allowed to keep your green card.

 The above are just a sampling of the possible defenses to removal.
 You'll want to talk to an immigration attorney for a full review of your case.
 At the master calendar hearing, you'll be able to tell the judge what sort of defense you expect to mount, and schedule a date for your merits hearing.